mkm17/SharePoint/about.markdown

 permalink: /about/
 ---

-Hello, my name is Michał and I am a SharePoint Consultant.
+Hello, my name is Michał and I am a SharePoint Developer.
 I am passionate about exploring the vast possibilities of the Microsoft 365 (M365) platform, as well as leveraging SharePoint and Office apps to help organizations maximize their productivity and collaboration."